 I used to love making ice cream which is strange because I grew up not really liking ice cream that much.
 Well, times have changed and I’ve now developed a love for not only ice cream but also no churn ice cream recipes – just like this No Churn Chocolate Brownie Ice Cream.

 This easy homemade chocolate ice cream is bursting with rich chocolate flavour from cocoa, melted chocolate plus some brownie and real chocolate chunks thrown in for good measure.
-You might also like this Frozen Cherry Chocolate Parfait recipe.
+You might also like this Frozen Cherry Chocolate Parfait or my Raspberry Ripple Ice Cream recipe.

 This recipe is actually part of a collaboration with a bunch of super talented bloggers, all organised by Nicolas from Blogtastic Food.
 Boy, am I glad he chose the no-churn ice cream them because this one will likely have a permanent place in our freezer from here on out.